When you enter Friendship House, you feel like you’ve arrived in a friendly environment, and that’s not about the furniture or the light.

 Friendship House – Connection and Creation.

-Retreats – perfect for small groups, meditation, digital detox.
+Retreats – perfect for small groups, meditations, digital detox.

-Film & photo shoots – diffused light, original decor, and absence of noise create a pleasant atmosphere.
+Filming & photo shoots – diffuse light, original decor, and lack of noise create a pleasant atmosphere.

 Intimate events – anniversaries, family reunions, fairytale-like marriage proposals.